Wodie/HDLC_Board/README.md

 To use the p25nx_v2.x.x program copy p25nx_v2.x.x.pl, congfig.ini, , hosts.txt, and Speech.ini to a folder.

-Update the config.ini file with your callsign and IP address, etc. Mode = 0 means Serial, Mode = 1 means Cisco STUN (work in progress, not working).
+Update the config.ini file with your callsign and IP address, etc. Mode = 0 means Serial, Mode = 1 means Cisco STUN.

 Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.